oracle-livelabs/oci/oci-cis-landing-zone/03-configure-variables/configure.md

 There are further endpoints defined for admins of other services, but these are not mandatory under the CIS benchmark.
 For this lab, we will not use them.

-1. Enter your email in _Network Admin Email Endpoints_
+1. Enter your email in _Network Admin Email Endpoints_.

 2. Enter your email in _Security Admin Email Endpoints_.